bratchenko/docker-iqfeed/README.md

 3. Run `make fetch` in this folder to download IQFeed Client installation file.
 You can change IQFeed Client version at the top of Makefile.

+4. Launch GUI.

-4. In GUI, run `make install`.
+5. Run `make install`.
 Don't change default settings.

-5. In GUI, run `make launch`.
+6. Run `make launch`.
 Enter your username and password, check "Save Login And Password" and "Automatically Connect" checkboxes.

-6. You can exit GUI now.
+7. You can exit GUI now.

-7. Edit iqfeed.conf and enter your desired iqfeed version and product name.
+8. Edit iqfeed.conf and enter your desired iqfeed version and product name.

-8. Install docker, if you haven't before: `curl -sSL https://get.docker.io/ubuntu/ | sudo sh`
+9. Install docker, if you haven't before: `curl -sSL https://get.docker.io/ubuntu/ | sudo sh`.

-9. In the current folder, run `docker build -t iqfeed .`.
+10. In the current folder, run `docker build -t iqfeed .`.

-10. Your image is ready by the name `iqfeed`.
+11. Your image is ready and named `iqfeed`.

 You can run it now on any machine: `docker run --net="host" iqfeed`.

 We use `--net="host"` because IQFeed is listening only to localhost and it's the most convenient way to map it to the host machine.
 You can use some kind of proxy within docker container (or outside it) to make IQFeed to be available ouside host machine.

 Troubleshooting
 ---------------